baileymteply/TheSocialStore/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `npm run devStart`

+Runs the backend portion of the code and connects the MySQL database to the client

 ### `npx json-server --watch data/data.json --port 8000`

 Starts up the JSON file